Put the Phone Down

 Spending just a little time on your outgoing message can make a big difference—and release you from bondage to your phone.

-Have a question for Veronica?
-Ask or leave a comment below!
+Have a question for Veronica or want to leave a comment?
+Click here.